-DO Variable Expressions - The subset restricts expressions that define the limits of a DO statement, but the full language does not.
-UCSD p-System FORTRAN 77 also allows full integer expressions in DO statement limit computations.
+Do Variable Expressions - The subset restricts expressions that define the limits of a DO statement, but the full language does not.
+FORTRAN also allows full integer expressions in DO statement limit computations.
 Similarly, arbitrary integer expressions are allowed in implied DO loops associated with READ and WRITE statements.

-Unit I/O Number - FORTRAN 77 allows an I/O unit to be specified by an integer expression as does the full language.
+Unit I/O Number - FORTRAN allows an I/O unit to be specified by an integer expression, as does the full language.

-Expressions in I/O list - The subset does not allow expressions to appear in an I/O list whereas the full language does allow expressions in the I/O list of a WRITE statement.
-FORTRAN 77 allows expressions in the I/O list of a WRITE statement, providing that they do not begin with an initial left parenthesis.
+Expressions in I/O list - the subset does not allow expressions to appear in an I/O list whereas the full language does allow expressions in the I/O list of a WRITE statement.
+FORTRAN allows expressions in the I/O list of a WRITE statement, providing that they do not begin with an initial left parenthesis.

-Note: The expression $(A+B)^(C+D)$ can be specified in an output list as $+(A+B)^(C+D)$ which incidently, does not generate any extra code to evaluate the leading +.
+NOTE: the expression (A+B)\(C+D) can be specified in an output list as +(A+B)\(C+D) which, incidently, does not generate any extra code to evaluate the leading +.

-Expression in computed GOTO - FORTRAN 77 allows an expression for the value of a computed GOTO, consistent with the full language rather than the subset language.
+Expression in computed GOTO - FORTRAN allows an expression for the value of a computed GOTO, consistent with the full language rather than the subset language.

-Generalized I/O - FORTRAN 77 allows both sequential and direct access files to be either formatted or unformatted.
+Generalized I/O - FORTRAN allows both sequential and direct access files to be either formatted or unformatted.
 The subset language restricts direct access files to be unformatted, and sequential files to be formatted.
-FORTRAN 77 also contains an augmented OPEN statement which takes additional parameters that are not included in the subset.
+FORTRAN also contains an augmented OPEN statement which takes additional parameters that are not included in the subset.
 There is also a form of the CLOSE statement, which is not included at all in the subset.
-I/O is described in more detail in Chapters 10 and 11.
+I/O is described in more datail in Chapters 10 and 11.

-Extensions to Standard
+A.3.
+Extensions to Standard.